lam-2015/poli-run/README.md

 - `sign_out`: clear the current user instance variable and delete the corresponding cookie, thus signing out the user

 5) Call the `sign_out` method in the ApplicationController (`handle_unverified_request` method)

+6) Generate a Sessions controller and a `new.html.erb` view

+- `rails generate controller Sessions new` (or from the RubyMine menu *Tools > Run Rails Generator...*)

+7) Update routes to implement the session as a RESTful resource

+- add `match '/signin', to: 'sessions#new'` and `match '/signout, to: 'sessions#destroy', via: :delete`
+- add `resources :sessions, only: [:new, :create, :destroy]`

+8) Fill the Sessions controller with the required (empty) actions (new, create and destroy)